Do midwifery students learn better when timetables are predictable?

 How do we manage placements alongside teaching?

-Treat placements as a designed service.
-Plan allocations and schedules early, set and honour a clear change window, and publish a single placement‑and‑teaching view so students can see how practice days align with campus activity.
+A joined-up placement and teaching schedule reduces avoidable clashes and helps students prepare properly for practice.
+Treat placements as a designed service, building on what students say makes midwifery placements work.
+Plan allocations and schedules early, set and honour a clear change window, and publish a single placement-and-teaching view so students can see how practice days align with campus activity.
 Coordinate across programme and placement teams to prevent clashes, and offer immediate alternatives when clinical demands disrupt patterns.
-Short, in‑situ feedback during placements helps correct issues before they scale.
+Short, in-situ feedback during placements helps correct issues before they scale.

 What support should sit around the timetable?

-Students value people‑centred support in midwifery, with Availability of teaching staff a notable strength (index +53.1).
+Predictable support helps students stay engaged when placement intensity rises.
+Students value people-centred support in midwifery, and what midwifery students say about teaching staff explains why Availability of teaching staff is a notable strength (index +53.1).
 Use that asset: protect predictable office hours and Personal Tutor contact during heavy placement periods, and sequence assignment deadlines so they are achievable alongside clinical responsibilities.
 Provide prompt, consistent programme communications through one channel students actually use.

 How does timetabling affect wider student life?

-Stable patterns reduce commute and childcare conflicts and enable participation in societies and peer networks, which supports belonging and retention.
-Fixed days or blocks limit wasted travel and help students plan part‑time work, caring, and rest.
-Spacing out demanding modules allows students to absorb complex clinical skills without back‑to‑back intensity.
+Stable patterns reduce commute and childcare conflicts and make it easier for students to stay connected to wider university life.
+Fixed days or blocks limit wasted travel and help students plan part-time work, caring, and rest.
+Spacing out demanding modules allows students to absorb complex clinical skills without back-to-back intensity, which supports belonging and retention as well as attainment.

 What flexibility do diverse cohorts need?

-Design timetables that recognise mature students’ family and work commitments as well as younger cohorts’ reliance on predictable patterns.
+Flexibility matters most when it reduces friction without creating new uncertainty.
+Design timetables that recognise mature students' family and work commitments, a need reinforced in midwifery students' views on support services, as well as younger cohorts' reliance on predictable patterns.
 Use modular scheduling options and make swift, standardised communications the norm.
 When changes are necessary, provide alternatives immediately and document them in the same location to avoid contradictory messages.

 How should we schedule assessments?